kaixinrongzi/SaintGeorgeClassify/README.md

    Download the SaintGeorgeClassify.ipynb file in this Github Repository either manually or git clone this repository, and then upload it to any Google Colab platform.

 2. **Change Workspace on the notebook**
    Change the workspace in the second cell by uncommenting `WORKSPACE = /content/drive/MyDrive/SaintGeorgeClassify` and commenting `WORKSPACE = SaintGeorgeClassify`.
-This is because we are using continous integration (CI) for this project which requires to run all notebook's cells on a Ubuntu server whose disk conflicts with the directory `content`.
-So we had to change the `WORKSPACE` to a folder (eg. SaintGeorgeClassify in this case) which does not conflict.
+Rationale: CI runs the notebook on an Ubuntu server where the default directory layout can conflict with local or mounted paths.
+Pointing `WORKSPACE` to a dedicated folder (e.g., a path under Google Drive or a project-specific directory) avoids disk/path conflicts between the CI environment and Colab, ensuring cells execute reliably both locally and in CI.

 3. **Select appropriate runtime:**
    Select an appropriate runtime which includes runtime type, GPU specification, and RAM size.
 One can select `Runtime` option on the top bar of the Colad webpage, then select `Change Runtime`.
 A window will then pop up.
 Please select **Python3** as the `runtime type`, anything you want for `Hardware Accelerator`, and **Latest** as the `Runtime Version`.